Experimental Demonstration of Multi-Target Tracking in Integrated Sensing and Communication: System Setup

 \subsection{ISAC PoC}

-The Nokia \gls{isac} \gls{poc} consists of two equal, commercially available FR2 \glspl{ru} operating at \qty{27.6}{\giga\hertz}.
-The upper \gls{ru} transmits 5G compliant \gls{ofdm} signals, the lower one sniffs the reflections from the environment.
+The Nokia \gls{isac} \gls{poc} consists of two identical, unaltered, commercially available FR2 \glspl{ru} operating at \qty{27.6}{\giga\hertz}.
+The upper \gls{ru} transmits 5G compliant \gls{ofdm} signals, the lower one receives the reflections from the environment.
 The radios are configured in a quasi-monostatic setup, mounted at a height of ca. \qty{5.6}{\meter} with \qty{1}{\meter} vertical spacing.
-This separation is sufficient to create enough isolation and circumvent the full-duplex issue.
+This separation is sufficient to create enough isolation and circumvent the full-duplex issue of self-interference from sensing transmitter to receiver.
 However, it is small enough that the system can be treated as approximately monostatic.
-The radios have beam steering capabilities, which are set to a fixed beam that is tilted downwards toward the investigation area here.
-The output power of the transmitting \gls{ru} is adjusted to comply with health and indoor regulatory requirements as well as not to saturate the object emulator \glspl{adc}.
-The transmission, reception, and storing of the \gls{ofdm} frame IQ samples is managed from a central server.
+The radios have analog beam steering capabilities, which are set to a fixed beam that is tilted downwards toward the investigation area here, effectively collapsing the angular domain.
+The maximum output power of the transmitting \gls{ru} with \qty{55}{\dB\milli } EIRP is adjusted to comply with health and indoor regulatory requirements as well as not to saturate the target emulator \glspl{adc}.
+The transmission, reception, and storing of the \gls{ofdm} frame IQ samples is managed from a central server monitoring the information flow on the eCPRI interface of both radios.
 For a more extensive description of the \gls{poc}, please refer to~\cite{wild20236g}.